haymizrachi/haymizrachi.github.io/_posts/2024-09-07-deserialization-attacks.md

 layout:     post
 title:      Exploring Deserialization Attacks and Their Effects
 date: 2024-09-07 12:00
-summary:    Uncover how deserialization attacks work with real-world examples and learn how to mitigate their risks.
+summary:    Uncover how deserialization attacks work with real-world example and learn how to mitigate their risks.
 categories: security
 ---